deep1401/Ablation-Analysis-of-Seq2Seq-Models-and-Vanilla-Transformers-for-Spanish-to-English-Translation/README.md

   </a>
 </p>

-> It translates text from Spanish to English using various NLP approaches such as Seq2Seq,Teacher Forcing,Attention andTransformers
+> It translates text from Spanish to English using various NLP approaches such as Seq2Seq,Teacher Forcing,Attention and Transformers

 ## Install